dru0096/music-recommender-spotify-api-project/README.md

 # Song Recommender Project :headphones:

-This is my submission for the GNOD project at Ironhack.
-Here I built a Song Recommender where you can discover new songs which sound similar to the one you are thinking of.
+This is my submission for the GNOD project at Ironhack where I built a Song Recommender to discover new songs which sound similar to the one you are thinking of.

 For the data to be used: